Asadbek02/Asadbek02/README.md

 ## 🌟 Current Alchemical Projects

-- 🌈 [Project Rainbow](#): Creating a vibrant and dynamic color palette generator.
+- 🌈 Creating a vibrant and dynamic color palette generator.
-- 🚀 [Stellar Explorer](#): Journey through the cosmos with this space-themed website.
+- 🚀 Journey through the cosmos with this space-themed website.

 ## 🎨 Let's Create Something Magical!